EtSH-C2H6S/TinkersAdvanced/Features.md

 These features don't requires a mod.
 Will appear in your game once TiAc and its dependencies are installed.
 * Materials
   * Bismuthinite
-    > Tier 2 material that can be found as an ore that spawns majorly in deepslates.
+    > Tier 2 material that can be found as an ore that spawns in deepslates.
 Provides a new way to obtain seared brick.
   * Bismuth
     > Tier 4 material made by smelting bismuthinite inside a foundry.
 Work as a functional material that inflicts a debuff that make targets take more damage on hurt.
   * Blaze Netherite